 - Don't post your email address to public websites or forums.
 Spammers often scan these sites for email addresses.

-- Don't send personal information in an email message.
+- Don't send personal information in an email message (Reputable businesses will never ask for personal information via email).

 - Don't reply to spam.
 Be aware that if you reply to a spam email, your reply most-likely will not go back to the original spammer because the FROM header in the spam message will most-likely be forged.